 - Attended industry relevant seminars and meetings.

 - Publishing opinions pieces and media releases on important matters.

-- Creating an electronically verifiable membership badge (certified by Credly) available to our members.
+- Providing an electronically verifiable membership badge (certified by Credly) available to our members.

-- The current financial 2022-23 looks promising though it may be difficult to replicate the growth in 2021-22 for many reasons.
-However, we can be cautiously optimistic of stronger growth in the years to come.
+- The current financial 2023-24 looks promising and the numbers are higher than last year.
+We can be cautiously optimistic of stronger growth in the years to come.

 Webinars delivered internationally from Australia were:

 - August 29, 2022 – Webinar by Ajay Unni – How to derive ROI from your cybersecurity spend.

 - Nov 9, 2022 – Talk by Adele Ferguson on the “Travails of an Investigative Journalist”